 If you are underwater, your lender may agree to a short sale or a deed in lieu of foreclosure.

 A short sale is when you sell your home for less than the total debt balance remaining on your mortgage and the lender agrees to accept the proceeds, which fall short of paying off the total mortgage debt.
 In some cases, the difference between the sales price and the mortgage debt will be forgiven.
-In others, the lender may require that the spouses remain jointly liable for the deficiency (which is the difference between the sales price and the total debt).
+(You might have to pay taxes on the forgiven amount.)
+In others, the lender may require that the spouses remain jointly liable for the deficiency—the difference between the sales price and the total debt.
 (Learn about how to avoid a short sale deficiency judgment.)

 A deed in lieu of foreclosure occurs when a lender agrees to accept a deed to the property instead of foreclosing.
 Basically you give the home to the lender and it agrees not to foreclose.

 To avoid a deficiency judgment with a deed in lieu of foreclosure, the agreement must expressly state that the transaction is in full satisfaction of the debt.
 With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.
 If the deed in lieu of foreclosure agreement does not contain a provision waiving the deficiency, the lender may file a lawsuit to obtain a deficiency judgment.
+Again, if the lender forgives the deficiency, the forgiven amount might be taxable.
 (Learn more about deeds in lieu of foreclosure.)

 If you find that you are unable to sell the property or complete a deed in lieu of foreclosure, sometimes a viable option is to find tenants for the property and then apply the rental income towards the mortgage.
 The downside to this is that the divorcing couple remains responsible for the property, as well as the mortgage, and will have to work together to manage the rental.